 Dachshunds are good family dogs if they are brought up with kids, but it’s important to supervise play so that children don’t pick up or hold them incorrectly.
 Their adaptable nature and moderate exercise needs make them appropriate for anyone from young singles or couples to seniors.

 While all Dachshunds should be brave and fearless, each type has a distinct personality.
 The wirehaired Dachshunds are terrier-like in temperament, with a clownish attitude and a propensity for getting into trouble.
 They are the ones you’ll find taking one end of the roll of toilet paper and running through the house with it.

 The Dachshund is many things — stubborn, curious, independent — but one thing he should never be is shy.
 This is a dog who boldly goes out to meet friends and, as needed, battle foes.
-He is an outstanding watchdog but welcomes guests.
+He is an outstanding watchdog, but also welcomes guests.

-Training him — well, it’s been said that the term “obedient Dachshund” is an oxymoron.
-Nevertheless, a Dachshund who will work for you instead of against you can become a heck of a competitor in obedience trials, rally and other dog sports.
+A Dachshund will work for you instead of against you and can become a heck of a competitor in obedience trials, rally and other dog sports.
 It’s just a matter of finding what motivates him.
 Usually food works, but Dachshunds have their own way of thinking and no matter how good the treats are, sometimes their desires just won’t coincide with what you’re asking them to do.
 Training a Dachshund calls for patience, consistency and a great sense of humor.